-Beginning at a point in the westerly line of Eighth avenue, distant 459 feet 3 inches southerly from the southerly line of One Hundred and Fortieth street; thence westerly and parallel with said street 350 feet, to the easterly line of Eighth avenue; thence southerly along said line 60 feet; thence easterly 350 feet to the westerly line of Eighth avenue; thence northerly along said line 60 feet; thence easterly 350 feet to the westerly line of Eighth avenue; thence northerly along said line 60 feet; thence easterly 350 feet to the westerly line of Eighth avenue; thence northerly along said line 60 feet; thence easterly 350 feet to the westerly line of Eighth avenue; thence northerly along said line 60 feet; thence easterly 350 feet to the westerly line of Eighth avenue; thence northerly along said line 60 feet; thence of beginning.
+Beginning at a point in the westerly line of Eighth avenue, distant 459 feet 8 inches southerly from the southerly line of One Hundred and Fortieth street; thence westerly and parallel with said street 350 feet, to the easterly line of Edgecombe avenue; thence southerly along said line 60 feet; thence easterly 350 feet to the westerly line of Eighth avenue; thence northerly along said line 60 feet, to the point or place of beginning.

-Suid street to be 60 feet wide between the lines of Eighth avenue and Edgecombe avenue.
+Said street to be 60 feet wide between the lines of Eighth avenue and Edgecombe avenue.